 - This one simple thing has grown his business by 30% a year because when people are looking for a dentist and they ask their friends, "Hey, can you recommend a dentist?"
 "You ought to check this guy out.
 He's this skateboarding dentist."
 So whenever you can bring your personal passion, even if people don't share that passion, even if you say you love a sports team and they love a rival team, you're still showing that you're somebody who would be fun to do business with.

-GREAT EIGHT, 8 getting to know you questions we ask all our authors.
+GREAT EIGHT, 8 getting to know you questions with David:

 What's a book you'd recommend: I'm a massive live music fan and one of my favourite business books, although it's not a business book per se, is a book called How Music Works and it's by David Byrne, front man of the Talking Heads.